darrenpatricknelson/dwellster/commits.md

         - Find better colours (Colour pallet is not working!)
         - Populate placeholder with DB information once backend is up and running

+### Commit #6
+NEW: New files
+    - Created server.js running on Port 3001
+    - Created .env file containing the PORT, MONGO_URI and SECRET-KEY
+    - New files:
+        - server.js
+        - auth.routes.js
+        - community.routes.js
+        - blog.routes.js
+        - auth.models.js
+        - community.models.js
+        - blog.models.js
+        - auth.controller.js
+        - community.controller.js
+        - blog.controller.js

+UPDATE: Update to package.json
+    - Added "type": "module" to allow importing modules instead of requiring
+    - Update to commits. file (changed Labels from 'Push #' to 'Commit #')

+FEAT: New feature: Backend created
+    - Routes added to server.js
+    - User
+        - This will be used to authenticate uses
+        - Created a model for the user
+        - Created a controller for the user
+        - Created routes for the user
+    - Community
+        - This will be used to shared blog posts within a community
+        - Created a model for the Community
+        - Created a controller for the Community
+        - Created routes for the Community
+    - blog
+        - This will be used to create blogs
+        - Created a model for the blog
+        - Created a controller for the blog
+        - Created routes for the blog
+    - (Untested)